-As discussed further above, in May 2017, we issued aggregate principal amount KRW90 billion (US\$80 million) 2.5% Non-convertible Bonds due 2024 with detachable warrants to purchase 306,539 common shares at an initial conversion price of KRW293,600 (US\$254) per share, subject to certain standard adjustments for anti- dilution protection ("exercise price adjustment").
+As discussed further above, in May 2017, we issued aggregate principal amount KRW90 billion (US\$77 million) 2.5% Non-convertible Bonds due 2024 with detachable warrants to purchase 306,539 common shares at an initial conversion price of KRW293,600 per share, subject to certain standard adjustments for anti- dilution protection ("exercise price adjustment").
 The warrants also contain a provision commonly referred to as "down-round" protection, whereby, in the event of issuance of new debt or sale of new shares at a price below the exercise price, the exercise price will be adjusted based on the magnitude of the dilution to existing shareholders.
 We determined the likelihood of triggering an adjustment to the conversion price was remote due to the control exercised by DUG and STIC and the expected operating performance of the Company.
-As of June 30, 2019, no event triggering an exercise price adjustment or the down-round protection had occurred.
+As of June 30, 2019, no event triggering an exercise price adjustment or the down-round protection occurred during the period the Non-convertible Bonds were outstanding.